Web-Development-UAlberta/exsm-3936-lec-sp1-spring-2025-assignment-1-Machine-Rabbit/README.md

 # Shallowly Simulated Car & Engine
 ## Contributions
 Program created by Shylo Edinger, instructed by Bo Cen
+## Project Features
+This program demostrates Classes.
+It has a Car, Engine, and Transmission Classes.
+The engine and transmission class is instantiated by the car class.
+This program contains methods that Start the car, Stop the car, and Drive the Car.
+The car after Starting, stopping and driving will then output the total distance travelled.
 ## Project Purpose
 This program loosely simulates a car and its engine.
 The car instantiates, and defaults as off.
 The car is turned on, and drives.